Protective/Restraining Order Attorney in Wake County

 Restraining orders in North Carolina are referred to as domestic violence protection orders (DVPOs or 50-B orders).
 A court will typically issue these orders to protect a person who has already been an alleged victim of domestic violence or fears they will become a victim.

 These orders may or may not be issued at the same time as criminal domestic violence charges, but the burden of proof necessary to obtain a DVPO is much lower than what is required for a criminal conviction.
-Because most judges prefer to err on the side of caution, an alleged victim can often obtain a restraining order when the alleged offender does not adequately defend her rights.
+Because most judges prefer to err on the side of caution, an alleged victim can often obtain a restraining order when the alleged offender does not adequately defend his or her rights.

-Raleigh Protective Order Hearing Lawyer
+Restraining Order Hearing Lawyer in Raleigh

 Coolidge Law Firm defends clients all over Wake County, including Raleigh, Apex, Cary, Garner, Holly Springs, and Wake Forest.
 Let our firm review your case and help you understand your legal rights by calling (919) 239-8448 today to schedule a free, confidential consultation.